 Project proponents must sign the compliance reports and take responsibility for implementing the AIP plan.
 A project proponent or facility operator cannot discharge their obligations except to another project proponent.

-Project proponents and operators of new facilities must retain AIP plan records for a period of five years.
+Project proponents and operators of new facilities must retain AIP plan records for a period of 5 years.

-You should advise the AIP Authority of any changes when they happen.
+You should advise the AIP Authority of any changes to the approved AIP plan when they happen.